telerik/maui-docs/controls/slider/range-track.md

 # Range Track

-The range track refers to that part of the backtrack between Slider's `OriginValue` and `Value`.
+The range track refers to that part of the backtrack between the Slider's `OriginValue` and the currently set `Value`.

 In the common case the range track starts at the backtrack minimum and runs along to the value thumb.
 You can define a different initial position of the range track through the Slider's `OriginValue` property: